Shawn1993/cnn-text-classification-pytorch/README.md

 ## Known Issues
 * The predict method is probably not as efficient as it could be.
-* Doesn't play well with GridSearchCV if num_jobs isn't 1.
+* Doesn't play well with GridSearchCV if num_jobs isn't 1 (unless not using CUDA).
 * Only supports pre-trained word vectors from TorchText.
 * The random_state parameter probably only works with integers or None.
 * Training samples shorter than the maximum kernel size are ignored.